Andy Juan (2nd from right) with some of the leaders he works with

 “Medicine was an old dream of mine which I had almost forgotten.
 It came back to the fore during vocational testing which the brothers had me go through.
 Also my first year with the brothers was in Mexico, where I learned Spanish.
 And I lived in Detroit with the brothers, which is where I developed my love for the city.
 So running a medical practice in “Mexican town” (a part of Detroit, Michigan) fits well with what I had done up till now” (DW).

 “I was a manager for a multinational company for 28 years.
 The learnings in community and with the brothers were huge: character, how people behave, managing people – a lot of skills I needed I picked up with the brothers (AJu).
-I attribute my career progress to God’s blessing, but also to the sense of clarity of purpose I developed in the brotherhood.

 Here is a short description of some of the men who were interviewed: